-Jenny Montenegro - The Company is a party to an employment agreement with Jenny Montenegro dated as of August 16, 2021.
-Ms. Montenegro is entitled to an annual base salary of \$225,000.
-She is also eligible to receive annual bonuses in such amounts and subject to such performance metrics or other criteria determined by the Board or its Compensation and Corporate Governance Committee from time to time, including performance-based bonuses or programs as determined at the discretion of the Board.
+Jenny Montenegro - The Company was a party to an employment agreement with Jenny Montenegro dated as of August 16, 2021.
+Ms. Montenegro was entitled to an annual base salary of \$250,000.
+She was also eligible to receive annual bonuses in such amounts and subject to such performance metrics or other criteria determined by the Board or its Compensation and Corporate Governance Committee from time to time, including performance-based bonuses or programs as determined at the discretion of the Board.
 The employment agreement became effective August 16, 2021, upon completion of executive relocation, towards which Ms. Montenegro received \$25,000 to defray expenses associated with the relocation.
-In the event of Ms. Montenegro's termination without cause, for a period of three months from the date of such termination, she is entitled to receive continued payment of her base salary and continuation of health insurance benefits.
-In addition, in the event that, within twelve months following a "change of control" of the Company, Ms. Montenegro's title or responsibilities are materially diminished or Ms. Montenegro is terminated without cause, she is entitled, upon notice to the Company given not later than thirty (30) days following such material diminishment or termination, to the acceleration of vesting of one half of the remaining unvested portion of the options granted and for a period of six months from the date of such termination, she is entitled to receive continued payment of her base salary and continuation of health insurance benefits.
+In 2022, Ms. Montenegro was granted options to purchase 200,000 Subordinate Voting Shares of the Company which vest annually in four equal installments.
+Ms. Montenegro departed the Company in November, 2022.
+Per the terms of her agreement, for a period of three months from the date of termination, she was entitled to receive continued payment of her base salary and continuation of health insurance benefits.
+In addition, in the event that, within twelve months following a "change of control" of the Company, Ms. Montenegro's title or responsibilities were materially diminished or Ms. Montenegro was terminated without cause, she is entitled, upon notice to the Company given not later than thirty (30) days following such material diminishment or termination, to the acceleration of vesting of one half of the remaining unvested portion of the options granted and for a period of six months from the date of such termination, she was entitled to receive continued payment of her base salary and continuation of health insurance benefits.